Discover our learning programme designed for students from EYFS to Key Stage 5. Our offer includes self-guided visits, workshops, and resources.

 EYFS and Key Stages 1 and 2

 Estorick-led sessions support creative learning across the curriculum.
-While looking at the art works, students will exercise their skills in language, history and geography as well as visual literacy, while engaging in creative and enjoyable projects.
+While looking at the art works, students will practice their skills in language, history and geography as well as visual literacy, while engaging in creative and enjoyable projects.
 Handling of materials, additional photographs, manifesto facsimiles and sound recordings can all be used to bring the sessions to life and to support the learning outcomes.
 Students can record from first-hand observation in the galleries, whilst being encouraged to use their imagination.

 Find out more